 Our online and mobile loan platform requires an ID, SSN number to verify your identity, and an active checking or savings account that received at least three months’ worth of income.
 Possible has both an iOS and Android app and you can download the Possible app on the respective app store.
 Even though we like to see at least three months’ worth of income, we may be able to work with you if you opened up a new bank account and have at least a month’s worth of income.
 We recommend you make a minimum of $750/month, have a positive bank balance – the higher the balance, the better – and no recent overdraft fees.
 The loan decision is based on a variety of factors based on your bank data.
 We do our best to not over-lend to customers, which makes it hard to repay and causes overdraft fees.
-Due to state regulations, today, we’re only available to Washington state, Idaho, Utah, Texas, Ohio, and Florida residents at the moment.
+Due to state regulations, today, we’re only available to Washington, Idaho, Utah, Texas, Ohio, California, and Florida residents at the moment.
 It takes time to expand into a new state but we’re working on it.
 If you select a state we don’t service, we will put you on the waitlist to get notified once we are available in that state.
 Please contact our customer service at [email protected] if you have any questions about the process.

 Once you’re approved for a loan and accept your loan agreement, you are given the option to make smaller installments.
 Most payday loan lenders can provide you with instant cash, but the payment is due in a lump sum, making it difficult to pay back.
 We understand life happens and if you’re not able to make a payment on the scheduled date, the app provides a 29 day grace period for you to update your payment dates and make a repayment within your grace period.